dbochicchio/vera-VirtualDevices/README.md

 ### Support
 If you need more help, please post on Vera's forum and tag me (@therealdb).

+Before asking for support, please:
+ - change *DebugMode* variable to 1 (on the device itself, not on the master)
+ - repeat your problem and capture logs
+ - logs could be captured via SSH or by navigating to `http://VeraIP/cgi-bin/cmh/log.sh?Device=LuaUPnP`.
+[More Info](http://wiki.micasaverde.com/index.php/Logs)

 [Go to Vera forums.](https://community.getvera.com/t/virtual-http-light-devices-supporting-rgb-ww-dimmers-switch-and-much-more-tasmota-esp-shelly/209297)